PortNumber53/task-sync/README.md

 }
 ```

 - `files`: A map where keys are file paths and values are their expected SHA256 hashes.
-The step will update the hashes and its status if any file has changed.
+The step will update the hashes if any file has changed.

 **Example CLI Command:**